OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - GNU General Public License ("GPL")

-There are two ways in which contributions to a project become licensed.
+There are two ways in which contributions to a project become licensed:
 1. Explicitly, whereby the individual contribution has a clearly indicated license independent of the main project; or
 2. Implicitly, whereby the contribution falls under the original licensing code of the main project.

 Thankfully, the process of selecting an Open Source license is relatively trivial, thanks to user-friendly tools such as [Choose A License](https://choosealicense.com/).
-Zotero uses the BibTeX (pronounced 'bib-tech') format, based on LaTeX (pronounced 'lay-tech'), and has browser plugins to make citation management simple.
+Each of these licenses allows other users to use, copy, distribute, and build upon your work, often while ensuring that the creators are appropriately recognised for their work.
+Here, the key is selecting an appropriate license for your work, depending on what you want, or do not want, others to do with it.

 ## Software citation <a name="Citation"></a>

 Citations form one of the most important interactions in scholarly research, forming the basis of our referencing and metrics systems.
 Typically, this is performed thanks to the assistance of [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
 A DOI is a persistent identifier or handle that meets a common standard, depending on the purpose, such as for identifying academic information.
+Such identification is critical for tracking the genealogy and provenance of research, for reprodicibility, as well as giving appropriate credit to those who have created the software.

 In 2016, [Smith et al., 2017](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202017.pdf) wrote a research paper about the principles of software citation as part of the FORCE11 Software Citation Working Group.
+In the same way that you would want to cite software that you have used as part of good research practices, it is important to make your research easily citable too.
+When citing any software used for your own research, you should include at minimum the author name(s), software title, version number, and the unique identifier/locator (DOI or URL).

 ## Using GitHub and Zenodo <a name="GitHub_Zenodo"></a>

-** NOTE: TASK 2, Linking GitHub and Zenodo** [Task 2](Task_2.Rmd)
+As mentioned above, [GitHub](#GitHub) is a popular tool for project management, content storage, and version control.
 Note that GitHub itself is not OSS.
 However, Git, the tool which it is based on, is.
 Git is designed to help manage the source code files, and the updates to them, for a software-related project.
-However, it can also be extended to other non-software projects; for example, this MOOC!
+However, it can also be extended to other non-software projects; for example, this [MOOC](https://github.com/OpenScienceMOOC/)!

-Other project hosting services include BitBucket, GitLab, and Launchpad.
+However, getting research onto GitHub is just the first step.
+It is equally important to make it persistent and re-usable, which is why having a Digital Object Identifier (DOI) associated with it can be useful.
+The simples way to do this is through a service called [Zenodo](https://zenodo.org/), which is a free and open source multi-disciplinary repository created by OpenAIRE and CERN, and can be used to assign a DOI to individual GitHUb repositories.
+It does this by allowing developers to create formal releases for archived versions of software by linking GitHub repositories directly through to Zenodo.

-One of the more popular and useful functions of GitHub is the issue tracker, which is used to organise OSS development.
+One of the more popular and useful functions of GitHub is the [issue tracker](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/issues), which is used to organise OSS development.

 A lot of researchers might typically be afraid of sharing code which is incomplete, buggy, or imperfect.
 However, in the OSS community, such a practice of sharing 'raw' code is fairly commonplace.
 Sharing code openly enables others to re-use and improve it, as well as to engage in a deeper way with any research associated with it.
 This is one of the fundamental aspects of peer-collaboration, perhaps best exemplified by the traditional process of research manuscript peer review.

-More formalised journal venues also exist for software-based articles, including [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/) and [The Journal of Open Source Software](https://joss.theoj.org/).
+** NOTE: TASK 2, Linking GitHub and Zenodo** [Task 2](Task_2.Rmd)

 ## Collaborating and contributing through Open Source <a name="Collaborating"></a>